robinwu007/sygparts/README.md

     <section id="about" class="about">
         <div class="section-title">
             <h2>About SYGPARTS</h2>
-            <p>Your one-stop solution for all automotive and motorcycle parts since 2010</p>
+            <p>Your one-stop solution for all automotive,motorcycle and agricultural machinery parts since 2010</p>
         </div>
         <div class="about-content">
             <div class="about-text">
                 <h3>Comprehensive Automotive Solutions</h3>
-                <p>SYGPARTS specializes in providing a complete range of high-quality automotive parts and motorcycle lighting solutions.
+                <p>SYGPARTS specializes in providing a complete range of high-quality automotive,motorcycle and agricultural machinery spare parts & accessories solutions.
 With our extensive industry experience and commitment to excellence, we serve as a trusted partner for businesses worldwide.</p>
                 <p>Our product portfolio includes engine components, chassis parts, lighting systems, bumpers, body parts, and a wide range of accessories for all major vehicle makes and models.</p>

                 <div class="about-features">